awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 The following policy allows users to launch instances and tag the instances during creation\.
 For resource\-creating actions that apply tags, users must have permissions to use the `CreateTags` action\.
 The second statement uses the `ec2:CreateAction` condition key to allow users to create tags only in the context of `RunInstances`, and only for instances\.
 Users cannot tag existing resources, and users cannot tag volumes using the `RunInstances` request\.

-For more information, see [Granting permission to tag resources during creation](supported-iam-actions-tagging.md)\.
+For more information, see [Grant permission to tag resources during creation](supported-iam-actions-tagging.md)\.

 ```
 {